chihab/ngx-access/README.md

 ## Define your Access strategy

-The `ADMIN` and `RH` access are evaluated using your custom strategy
+The `ADMIN` and `HR` access are evaluated using your custom strategy

 ```ts
 import { AccessStrategy } from "ngx-access";